Abstract

 Introduction

 Safety aligned Large Language Models frequently refuse to engage with scenarios involving vulnerable populations or potentially sensitive situations, even when careful analysis would reveal that the proposed course of action is objectively safe or beneficial.
 This study investigates whether abliteration, a technique that removes certain safety constraints from models, affects a model’s ability to accurately assess nuanced, context dependent scenarios.
+The test case is a two layer proposal: a gifted week in Barcelona that solves geography and gives the protagonist time to watch the offeror’s behaviour, and only within that structure a coffee date that remains optional until after she arrives and invites it.

 Experimental Design